j-avila/acm-pwa/README.md

 # notes for testing and development

-to run storybook and test components library run `npm run storynook` and check the port 6006
+to run storybook and test components library run `npm run storybook` and check the port 6006

 for run the test suite use `npm run test`